Earthquake Barbarian Endgame Build Guide

 - Results may vary!
 Try to find the sweet spot for stacking and detonating based on your current gear level and the content you're running.

-- While leaping around, cast War Cry, Rallying Cry and Challenging Shout whenever they are off cooldown to keep their buffs active.
+- Cast War Cry, Rallying Cry and Challenging Shout whenever they are off cooldown to keep their buffs active.

 (Pit Pushing)